Link to Facebook

 One of the most significant tax benefits regarding rental income taxes is depreciation.
 It lets you deduct the costs of purchasing and improving a rental property throughout the course of its useful life, decreasing your taxable income.

 A residential rental property depreciates over the course of 27.5 years, or 3.636 percent per year.
-So this omits the value of the lot or land, which does not depreciate because land does not wear out.
+So, this omits the value of the lot or land, which does not depreciate because land does not wear out.

-If you are unsure whether your rental income includes depreciation, consider these factors determined by IRS regarding depreciation:
+If you are unsure whether your rental income includes depreciation, consider these factors determined by the IRS regarding depreciation:

 • You own the property.
-As far as the IRS is concerned, you are the owner even if the property is subject to a debt.
+As far as the IRS is concerned, you are the owner, even if the property is subject to a debt.

 • You use the property in your business or as an income-producing activity.